Pi: Spigot algorithms

 This formula, unlike others before it, can produce any individual hexadecimal digit of π without calculating all the preceding digits.
 Individual binary digits may be extracted from individual hexadecimal digits, and octal digits can be extracted from one or two hexadecimal digits.
 An important application of digit extraction algorithms is to validate new claims of record π computations: After a new record is claimed, the decimal result is converted to hexadecimal, and then a digit extraction algorithm is used to calculate several randomly selected hexadecimal digits near the end; if they match, this provides a measure of confidence that the entire computation is correct.

 Between 1998 and 2000, the distributed computing project PiHex used Bellard's formula (a modification of the BBP algorithm) to compute the quadrillionth (10^{15}th) bit of π, which turned out to be 0.
 In September 2010, a Yahoo employee used the company's Hadoop application on one thousand computers over a 23-day period to compute 256 bits of π at the two-quadrillionth (2×10^{15}th) bit, which also happens to be zero.

 In 2022, Plouffe found a base-10 algorithm for calculating digits of π.

 Role and characterizations in mathematics

 Because π is closely related to the circle, it is found in many formulae from the fields of geometry and trigonometry, particularly those concerning circles, spheres, or ellipses.
 Other branches of science, such as statistics, physics, Fourier analysis, and number theory, also include π in some of their important formulae.

 Geometry and trigonometry

-The area of the circle equals π times the shaded area.
+The area of the circle equals π times the shaded area $r^2$.
 The area of the unit circle is π.

 π appears in formulae for areas and volumes of geometrical shapes based on circles, such as ellipses, spheres, cones, and tori.
 Below are some of the more common formulae that involve π.